Sumit00003/SIEM-Internship/siem-internship-phase-2/Phase-2/Scenario-1-Privilege-Escalation/REPORT-1-Privilege-Escalation.md

 in the system and try to escalate the privilege by adding it to administrators group and then logged off the system.

 # Attack Steps:
-Here, Virtual Wiindows 11 is the victim where universal forwarder is running,
+Here, Virtual Windows 11 is the victim where universal forwarder is running,
 and Virtual Kali Linux is the attacker.

-- The Attack was simulated by Kali Linux as follows:
+- The Attack was simulated by Kali Linux on Windows as follows:
 1) Attacker Login to Victim Machine via SSH
 ```
 ssh sshuser@<10.10.99.77>